Tommy Edman Player Props: Cardinals vs. Mets

 Tommy Edman At The Plate

-- Edman is batting .234 with 12 doubles, two triples, seven home runs and 17 walks.
+- Edman has 13 doubles, two triples, seven home runs and 17 walks while batting .235.

-- He has hit a long ball in seven games this year (10.6%), leaving the park in 2.9% of his trips to the dish.
+- He has hit a home run in seven games this year (10.4%), homering in 2.8% of his chances at the plate.

-- In 14 games this year (21.2%), Edman has picked up an RBI, and in five of those games (7.6%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Edman has picked up an RBI in 20.9% of his games this season, with two or more RBI in 7.5% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.